-Certain macroeconomic pressures and market disruption, driven in part by the COVID-19 pandemic and other external events and conditions, intensified during the second half of 2021 and have continued through the first quarter of 2022.
+Certain macroeconomic pressures and market disruption, driven in part by the COVID-19 pandemic and other external events and conditions, including rising inflation and a constrained labor market, intensified during the second half of 2021 and have continued throughout 2022.
 The constrained labor market has resulted in increased costs for wage adjustments, overtime hours and training new hires to address frontline employee turnover, increased volume, and operational challenges.
 The COVID-19 pandemic and other external events and conditions have also contributed to significant global supply chain disruption and inflationary pressure for the goods and services we purchase, with a particular impact on our repair and maintenance costs.
 Supply chain constraints have also caused delayed delivery of fleet, steel containers and other purchases.
 Aspects of our business rely on third-party transportation providers, and such services have become more limited and expensive.
-Additionally, we are currently experiencing margin pressures from commodity-driven business impacts, particularly from recycling brokerage rebates and higher fuel prices.
-The extent and duration of the impact of these labor market, supply chain and transportation challenges are subject to numerous external factors beyond our control, including broader macroeconomic conditions; size, location, and qualifications of the labor pool; behavioral changes; wage and price structures; adoption of new or revised regulations; future resurgence in pandemic conditions and restrictions and geopolitical conflicts and responses.
-As costs increase, we focus on our strategic pricing efforts, as well as operating efficiencies and cost controls, to maintain and grow our earnings and cash flow.
-With increased pressure from the strong economic recovery, particularly on labor, we remain focused on putting our people first to ensure that they are well positioned to execute our daily operations diligently and safely.
+Additionally, demand for recycled material strengthened through 2021 and into early 2022, moderating during the second quarter and began to decline in the third quarter of 2022.
+Continued significant headwinds are expected for the remainder of the year and into 2023 amid significant price declines resulting from the slowdown in the global economy, which is reducing retail demand and the need for package shipping.
+We are also currently experiencing margin pressures from commodity-driven business impacts, particularly from higher fuel prices.
+The extent and duration of the impact of these labor market, supply chain, transportation and recycling challenges are subject to numerous external factors beyond our control, including broader macroeconomic conditions; size, location, and qualifications of the labor pool; wage and price structures; adoption of new or revised regulations; future resurgence in pandemic conditions and restrictions; geopolitical conflicts and responses and supply and demand for recycled materials.
+As we experience inflationary cost pressures, we focus on our strategic pricing efforts, as well as operating efficiencies and cost controls, to maintain and grow our earnings and cash flow.
+With these macroeconomic pressures, we remain focused on putting our people first to ensure that they are well positioned to execute our daily operations diligently and safely.
 We are encouraged by our results in 2022 and remain focused on delivering outstanding customer service, managing our variable costs with changing volumes and investing in technology that will enhance our customers' experience and reduce our cost to serve.